 There is very frank talk of suicide in this post.

 At the end of December I went to someone’s birthday drinks.
 There are some people who have been trying to make my life as difficult as possible recently.
 I know that stuff isn’t meant to bother you when you’re almost three decades old, but sorry, it does.
 People going out of their way to make another human being feel painful fucking sucks.
 We’ve literally been warned in advance when people were going to goad me.
 Because they were so determined that they would publicly announce their intentions.
-And we would sit there and watch the scheduled jabs happen.
-Again and again.
+So much of it we didn’t actually see ourselves, but people came to tell us about it.
+We weren’t sure whether to call the police because this person claimed to have argued with me and said I owed them an apology, but I have never spoken to them, I feel like if they had actually received any messages they would have produced them, but their claims were enough to convince everyone else, even though they literally came to our house with warnings about this same person.

 Anyway, someone was so frosty to me at the drinks I was at.
 Their obvious issue with me is starting to affect how nice they are to Will, and I started putting together that Will’s social life would dramatically improve if I were to disappear.
 We had to leave early because Will’s family couldn’t be with us on actual Christmas day, so we were having a delayed Christmas that day, everyone was waiting in our living room.
 When I tried saying goodbye to someone they literally acted like I was not even fucking there.
 That was the exact moment I knew I was going to kill myself by that time next week.